DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 </footer>
 ```

 Below is the associated CSS too put in footer-mobile.component.css.
-Use `line-height` to get the spacing between the icon and text.
+Use `line-height` to get the spacing right between the icon and text.

 I chose black as the color for the active icon (i.e. the one the user clicks on).